The Kindergarten program at the OCSB

-We recognize kindergarten as the place where your child’s learning journey begins.
-Our Kindergarten program provides unique learning opportunities and experiences to help give your child the best possible start.
+We recognize Kindergarten as the place where your child’s learning journey begins.
+Our two year Kindergarten program provides unique learning opportunities and experiences to help give your child the best possible start.
 Our rich curriculum, which includes 50% French language instruction, sends your child home each day with something new to tell.

-At the elementary level, we facilitate the development of self-regulation skills through fostering self-awareness and teaching strategies to return to calm.
-We call this Social Emotional Learning (SEL).
-Children can retreat to a designated special area of the classroom whenever they need to regroup, or whenever they feel their emotions are not in an optimal state.
+Self-regulation is central to a child’s capacity to learn.
+Referred to as the cornerstone of development, self-regulation in the classroom enables children to set limits for themselves and manage their own emotions, attention, and behaviour.
+All OCSB classrooms are equipped with a self-regulation space 9safe place) as part of our commitment to Social Emotional Learning (SEL).
+A safe place is a place where a child can choose to go to regroup, or whenever they feel their emotions are not in an optimal state.
 A student might sit in a bean bag chair and put on headphones to listen to a message from parents, or stand quietly for a few moments doing controlled breathing until their emotional energy is back on track.
 As a result, children are more relaxed while at school, and in turn, when they arrive home.

 The walls in our kindergarten classrooms may be more sparse at the beginning of the year than many parents expect.
 We do this purposely.
 Part of each year’s journey includes the children getting involved in what goes on the walls.
 As the year goes by, the classroom gets filled with items chosen by the children themselves.
 The children also play a key role in deciding how the classroom items are stored and displayed.
 This empowerment is critical to give the children a sense of ownership for their classroom items, and the choices the children make about their space helps the educator team to know what kind of learners they are.

 Registering for Kindergarten